DPKr-3 Diesel Multiple Unit

-DPKr-3 (Dizel-Pоizd Kryukovsky, Type 3) is a Ukrainian diesel-powered regional train manufactured by the Kryukiv Railway Car Building Works.
+DPKr-3 (Dyzel'-Pоyizd Kryukovskyi, Type 3) is a Ukrainian diesel-powered regional train manufactured by the Kryukiv Railway Car Building Works.
 The first unit, built in 2019, ran between Kyiv and Boryspil Airport on the Kyiv-Boryspil Express airport rail link until September 2020, after which it became an express service on the Smila - Cherkasy line.
 The second and third unit was built in 2021 and commissioned in October.
 The fourth is going through testing since the 12 of November.

 Technical characteristics

 Engine

 The regional diesel train DPKr-3, like its predecessor, the DPKr-2, has three cars.
 The cars on either end are motorized, containing 588 kW engines.

 The main motor cars are equipped with a modular diesel-hydraulic Voith RailPack 600 DH engine, located in the cars' underbody space.
 It consists of a jointly-developed Voith V2862T3, a MAN Truck & Bus engine for use on diesel train cars, and Voith T212bre hydrodynamic transmission, as well as an electric generator to power the train's electrical systems.
 The total length and width of the installation is 3707 × 2800 mm.

 The V2862T3 is a four-stroke V12 engine with a cylinder camber angle of 90° (45° to vertical).
 The engine is equipped with a system of selective catalytic converters (SCR) and meets the IIIB environmental standard for exhaust emissions.
 Rated engine power - 588 kW at a speed of 1800 rpm; maximum torque - 3350 N • m at a speed of 1300-1500 rpm; working volume - 24.24 liters (12 × 2.02 liters); maximum average effective pressure - 17.4 bar; length, width and height - 1667 × 1644 × 859 mm.

 The T212bre transmission transmits traction from the engine to the wheelsets of the drive cart through the turbine oil without a continuous rigid connection in traction mode and separates them when the train is parked or running without traction.
 It is connected to the engine by a common flange and has one torque converter and two hydrodynamic clutches, which form three circuits of oil circulation, a hydrodynamic brake (retarder), and a mechanical reverse to change the direction of movement, as well as an automatic electronic control system.
 Switching of steps is carried out automatically by filling one circuit of circulation with oil and emptying another.
 Nominal input power of hydraulic transmission - 450 kW; oil supply - 95 L, maximum torque - 1200 N • m; length, width, and height of hydraulic transmission - 1070 × 1055 × 756 mm.

 The cooling unit of the engine, which in the previous diesel train was located in the undercarriage space, was moved to the roof of the main cars.
 This arrangement of cooling units reduces the likelihood of dust, debris, and dirt getting into the radiators, which are raised by air currents from the railway tracks during movement.

 Power for the intermediate, non-motor car comes from two generators located on the main cars.